-Diving into the past: The Black divers searching for slave ship wrecks
+Diving into the past: The Black divers searching for slave shipwrecks

 Rodger Bosch/AFP/Getty Images

-However, Lanzendorf passed away in 2008, five years after DWP was launched, and the team are still in the dark about the exact location of the wreck.
+However, Lanzendorf died in 2008, five years after DWP was launched, and the team are still in the dark about the exact location of the wreck.

 "If she knew where (the Guerrero) was, she took it to the grave with her," he adds.
 "So we're still looking.
 "We're doing a search this summer and hopefully we can finalize that (location)."